-System event/error log messages
+System-event log

-The system event/error log can contain messages of three types:
+The system-event log contains messages of three types:

 - Information Information messages do not require action; they record significant system-level events, such as when the server is started. - Warning Warning messages do not require immediate action; they indicate possible problems, such as when the recommended maximum ambient temperature is exceeded. - Error Error messages might require action; they indicate system errors, such as when a fan is not detected.